budgetzero/budgetzero/README.md

 There's multiple ways to use budgetzero.
 1. On the official [app.budgetzero.io](https://app.budgetzero.io) page.
 2. Installing the desktop app (Windows or Mac).
 [Download here](https://github.com/budgetzero/budgetzero/releases/latest)
 3. Self host the web app.
-You can either deploy the docker image (recommended) or build and host the static files on your own webserver.
+You can either deploy the docker image or build and host the static files on your own webserver.
 See deployment section below for more details.

 # :warning: Known Issues (being worked on)
 - UI Inconsistencies (pop-up boxes, colors, etc)